Deep Learning Based Sphere Decoding: Simulation Results

 \subsection{Simulation Setup}

 We consider a $10 \times 10$ spatial multiplexing \ac{mimo} system in Rayleigh block-fading channel where $16$-QAM and $64-$QAM are employed.
-These configurations result in skewed lattices with $4^{20}$ and $4^{40}$ lattice points, respectively.
-The elements of the fading channel matrix are modeled as \ac{iid} zero-mean complex Gaussian random variables with unit variance.
-The additive white noise is modeled as a complex-valued Gaussian random variable with zero-mean and variance $\sigma_{\rm{w}}^2$ for each receive antennas.
-Without loss of generality, the average \ac{snr} in dB is defined as $\gamma \triangleq 10 \log \big{(}\sfrac{m\sigma_{\rm{s}}^2}{\sigma_{\rm{w}}^2}\big{)}$, where $\sigma_{\rm{s}}^2$ is the average signal power.
-In the training phase, $1000$ batches of training data, i.e., $B=1000$, are employed where each batch contains $M=20$ input vectors.
-The learning rate, $\eta$, of the Adam optimization algorithm is set as $0.001$.
+These configurations result in skewed lattices with $4^{20}$ and $4^{30}$ lattice points, respectively.
+The elements of the fading channel matrix are modeled as \ac{iid} zero-mean circularly symmetric complex Gaussian random variables with unit variance.
+The additive white noise is modeled as a circularly symmetric complex-valued Gaussian random variable with zero-mean and variance $\sigma_{\rm{w}}^2$ for each receive antennas.
+Without loss of generality, the average \ac{snr} in dB is defined as $\gamma \triangleq 10 \log \big{(}\sfrac{m\sigma_{\rm{s}}^2}{\sigma_{\rm{w}}^2}\big{)}$, where $\sigma_{\rm{s}}^2$ is the average signal power, and $m$ is the number of transmit antennas.
+The \ac{nn} is implemented using Deep learning Toolbox of MATLAB 2019a.
+The learning rate of the Adam optimization algorithm is set to 0.001, and the parameters of the employed \ac{nn} in the training phase are given in Table \ref{uuuuionm09fffff8}:

-Unless otherwise mentioned, $q=10$ and $q=3$ are considered, and \ac{mmse} is employed as the suboptimal detector.
+Unless otherwise mentioned, $q=3$ is considered, and \ac{mmse} is employed as the suboptimal detector.
 The performance of the proposed \ac{dl}-based sphere decoding algorithm in terms of \ac{ber} and computational complexity is obtained from $10^6$ Monte Carlo trials for each \ac{snr} value.
-The computational complexity of the proposed algorithm is evaluated in terms of average decoding time, maximum decoding time, and complexity exponent, which is defined as

-The performance comparison of the \ac{dl}-based sphere decoding algorithm with the \ac{spi} algorithm in \cite{vikalo2005sphere} is performed with the same sets of fading channel matrixes, transmit vectors, and noise vectors.
+The performance comparison of the \ac{dl}-based sphere decoding algorithm with \ac{spi} algorithm in \cite{vikalo2005sphere} and its Schnorr-Euchner (SE) variate with SE-\ac{spi} in \cite{zhao2005sphere} are performed with the same sets of fading channel matrixes, transmit vectors, and noise vectors.
+For fair comparison, it is considered that SE-\ac{spi} uses $q$ radiuses, and then switches to MMSE decoding after $q$ times radius increasing.
+The decoding hypersphere radiuses for \ac{spi} and SE-\ac{spi} were obtained for $p_{\rm{c}}(i)=1-0.01^i$ at the $i$th sphere decoding implementation as suggested in \cite{vikalo2005sphere}.